armin-fx/BandedScad/doc/math_vector.md

 #### cross_universal [^][contents]
 [cross_universal]: #cross_universal-
-Calculate the cross product for n dimensional vector in a list of n-1 vectors.\
+Calculate the cross product for n dimensional vector in a list of n-1 vectors.
 Characteristic in this version:
 - it uses the right hand rule in every dimension
 - if will set in order the n-1 unit vector, then the last missing unit vector will be the result

+_Arguments:_
 ```OpenSCAD
 cross_universal (list)
 ```